realumhelp/Creality-K1-and-K1-Max_wiki/Use-Motherboard-Buzzer.md

-It's possible to use the buzzer integrated into the motherboard.
+It's possible to use the buzzer integrated into the motherboard to play a sound during certain actions.

 <br />